 Visitor Center Parking

-Accessible picnic tables near the visitor center are located at the far end of the east parking lot as well as west and north of the restaurant.
-A few tables can be found along Walnut Canyon Drive; the main paved road from the park entrance.
+Accessible picnic tables near the visitor center are located at the far end of the east parking lot as well as south of the restaurant.
+A few tables can be found along Walnut Canyon Drive—the main paved road from the park entrance.

-A section of the self-guided outdoor nature trail near the visitor center is partially accessible to wheelchairs.
+A section of the outdoor nature trail near the visitor center is partially accessible to wheelchairs.
 The trailhead is located in the east parking lot.
-Please check in at the information desk for more details.
+Please ask a ranger at the visitor center information desk for more details.

 Rattlesnake Springs Picnic Area

-Located about 15 miles from the visitor center, this grassy area features picnic tables and cooking grills under large cottonwood trees.
-Accessible restrooms are available as is one accessible picnic table.
+Located about 15 miles (24 km) from the visitor center, this grassy area features picnic tables and cooking grills under large cottonwood trees.
+Accessible restrooms and an accessible picnic table are available.

-A one-hour drive through the Chihuahuan Desert, this low speed, 9.5 mile (16km) gravel road is suitable for most vehicles except motor homes and cars pulling trailers.
-The drive begins near the visitor center and a brochure is available upon request at the information desk.
+A one-hour drive through the Chihuahuan Desert, this low speed, 9.5 mile (15 km) gravel road is suitable for most vehicles except motor homes and cars pulling trailers.
+The Walnut Canyon Desert Drive begins near the visitor center and a brochure is available upon request at the visitor center information desk.

 Interpretive signs and bulletin boards are located at pull-outs along the park entrance road.
 Most are readable from your vehicle.